Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/03-wetware-assembly.md

 2. Insert the flex cable in the vial holder, and through the slot, with the blue side of the cable facing upwards.
 3. Pull the cable through until the heating PCB is flat with the bottom of the vial holder.
 4. Secure the PCB from the bottom using the <Highlight color={colors.teal}>two 4mm screws</Highlight>.
+5.  **Important**: the screw heads should be flush against the bottom of the vial holder, that is, no gap.
+You may need to unscrew and screw in again, or use pliers.
 6. Continue to the [next page](/user-guide/putting-it-together).